nosejam/imagecollagegenerator/README.md

-# imagecollage
+# Image Collage Generator
-Create a collage from multiple images
+Create a collage from multiple images.